TechnoJo4/blog/articles/2022_04_26_crypto_is_for_criminals.md

 already have access to banking services with privacy.
 Why can't *everyone* get the same access?
 Crypto allows anyone to get access to money with no intermediaries, access to their money only for themselves, but it doesn't have privacy yet.
-Crypto should be money for criminals, not those who become profit from abuse, the rest of criminals: marginalized groups, political activists, sex workers, civil rights organisations, etc.
+Crypto should be money for criminals: marginalized populations, political activists, sex workers, civil rights organisations, etc.